ggciag/mandyoc/examples/continental_rift/README.md

 # Example: Continental rift

-This example simulates the evolution of divergent margins, taking into account the plastic rheology and the sin-rift geodynamics
+This example simulates the evolution of divergent margins, taking into account the plastic rheology and the sin-rift geodynamics.

 The domain of the model comprises 1600 x 300 km<sup>2</sup>, composed of a regular mesh with square elements of 1 x 1 km<sup>2</sup>.
 The boundary conditions for the velocity field simulate the lithospheric stretching